Kollam: Water

-Double decker luxury boats run between Kollam and Allepey daily.
-Luxury boats, operated by the government and private owners, operate from the main boat jetty during the tourist season.
-The West coast canal system, which starts from Thiruvananthapuram in the south and ends at Hosdurg in the north, passes through Paravur, the city of Kollam and Karunagappally taluk.
+Double-decker luxury boats run between Kollam and Allepey daily.
+Luxury boats, operated by the government and private owners, run from the main boat jetty during the tourist season.
+The West Coast canal system, which starts from Thiruvananthapuram in the south and ends at Hosdurg in the north, passes through Paravur, the city of Kollam, and Karunagappally taluk.

 Kollam Port is one of the major ports in Kerala.
 Cargo handling facilities began operation in 2013.
-Foreign ships arrive in the port regularly with the MV Alina, a 145 m vessel registered in Antigua anchored at the port on 4 April 2014.
-Once the Port starts functioning in full-fledged, it will make the transportation activities of Kollam-based cashew companies more easy.
+Foreign ships arrive in the port regularly, with the MV Alina, a 145 m vessel registered in Antigua, anchored at the port on 4 April 2014.
+Once the port starts functioning fully, it will make the transportation activities of Kollam-based cashew companies easier.
 Shreyas Shipping Company is now running a regular container service between Kollam Port and Kochi Port.